-The stickers can be used on all flat surfaces, plastic, glass, wood, and metal.
+The stickers can be used on all flat surfaces, including plastic, glass, wood, and metal.
 Great for DIY projects and home decor.

 Sticker Paper, White Matte, Online Labels

 This sticker paper is really popular.
-The print resolution is great and colors are vibrant.
+The print resolution is great and the colors are vibrant.
 It isn’t re-positionable or removable.
 I personally didn’t like this.
 There are no slits on the liner which is important if you use a cutting machine (such as a Silhouette or Cricut).
 These labels also come in a protective plastic case which doubles as a storage container.

 They can be used with an inkjet or laser printer.

 This white matt printable sticker paper is very popular.
 It can be used with most cutting machines such as Cricut and Silhouette.
 I used it with my Cricut and it worked really well.
 See tips on using sticker paper with a cutting machine.

 It is also compatible with both laser and inkjet printers.
 I have both so this is convenient for me.

 These stickers are re-positionable so you can move them if you make a mistake.
 I love this feature.

 There are slits on the back which makes it easy to remove the backing and to distinguish which is the front and the back.